Mrsnellek/RegisVoterDatalytics-1/README.md

 1. Create map with voter history data and geo information.
 2. Assign racial possibility individually according to census data
 3. Aggregate and analyze each category and compare the changes every year.
-4. Visualize our results and ask for feedback
+4. Visualize our results
+5. Ask feedback from our clients and provide access for them to join our data with their sensitive compaign data.

 #### Main questions answered:
 1. Race and ethnic breakdown and % change of voters since 2014
 2. Comparision between different groups and locations
+3. Parallel predictions - Which is a better campaign strategy.

 #### Main finding: